M0JXD/nsm-tools/README.md

 # NSM Tools

 NSM Tools is a repo of standalone helper tools for use with a NSM server.
-They are forked from New-Session-Manager, which was in turn forked from Non-Session-Manager.
+They are forked from New Session Manager, which was in turn forked from Non Session Manager.

 The main reasons for this fork are to: